NickHoulding/Regex-Labs/README.md

 # Regex Labs

+### Introduction and Motivation
 An AI-assisted regular expression testing tool to help you create and test regex patterns with ease.

+This tool is not intended to auto-generate regex patterns with AI.
+Rather, it helps you comprehensively validate the patterns you create yourself.
+Regex is a complex, and often confusing tool.
+However, it is powerful when used correctly.
+There is great value in knowing how to create regex patterns yourself.

+Regex Labs is designed to help you learn and understand regex, while also providing a user-friendly interface for testing and validating your patterns.

 ## Features